Hiking India’s Kuari Pass in the Himalayas

 We decided to trek through Kuari Pass, in the Uttranchal Himalayas and the journey started from New Delhi.
-It was raining for the most of the journey and when we reached Rishikesh at midnight, it was still raining.
+It was raining for most of the journey and when we reached Rishikesh at midnight, it was still raining.

 I was quite disappointed and I started bugging my husband that maybe we would not be able to trek at all if it rained like this.
 He too got confused for a while and we considered alternatives but he pacified me, saying if it rained too much we would trek through Valley of Flowers instead.

-So we checked into Gaurav Hotel, which is just in front of the bus stand, and it is nothing to write home about.
-The only saving grace: it had no carpet that would stink and relatively clean washroom.
+So we checked into the Gaurav Hotel, which is just in front of the bus stand, and it is nothing to write home about.
+The only saving grace: it had no carpet that would stink and a relatively clean washroom.

-Next morning, we started for Joshimath on this Khatara (uncomfortable) bus.
+The next morning, we started for Joshimath on this Khatara (uncomfortable) bus.
 It was full of pilgrims intending to visit Badrinath, which is quite close to Joshimath.
 Both of us have motion sickness and have no option but to get zonked on Avomine.

 The Journey Begins in Earnest

-The journey was the usual bus journey with lovely view of the river Ganga, stops at Dhabas for lunch and tea, the aching limbs and the fervent wish that we may soon reach the end.
+The journey was the usual bus journey with a lovely view of the river Ganga, stops at Dhabas for lunch and tea, the aching limbs, and the fervent wish that we may soon reach the end.
 Most of the time, because of taking Avomine, we both fell asleep and missed the view.

-This bus had particularly sharp edge (I kept my tracksuit top on it) where I rested my hands on the window and I hit my head on the seat in front so hard a few times that I had small bumps (blame it on Avomine induced sleep) till two days after.
+This bus had the particularly sharp edge (I kept my tracksuit top on it) where I rested my hands on the window and I hit my head on the seat in front so hard a few times that I had small bumps (blame it on Avomine induced sleep) till two days after.

 We Liked their Philosophy